JOIN LOGIN JOIN

 With chainswords, plasma pistols, and the promise of new mutation bits, these Raptors might be finding spots in more lists.

 Chaos RaptorsIt’s about time.
 The old kit was functional, but hardly inspiring, especially when you put it next to modern Chaos models like the Possessed or Legionaries.
-Plus, this is the year of chaos, so the timing makes sense (we hope this box hits before 2026).
+Plus, this is the year of chaos, so the timing makes sense.

 New Chaos RaptorsWe’re talking a box with lots of build options: chainswords, plasma pistols, power weapons, you know, everything you’d want to make them feel like actual shock troops again.